APPLY

 Applicants to the MSSP program are expected to have:

-- Bachelor’s degree and grade point average that reflects strong academic ability;
+- A Bachelor’s degree and grade point average that reflects strong academic ability;

 - A demonstrated interest in social policy, social justice, and/or social justice-oriented policy;

-- For international applicants whose first language is not English, TOEFL score (Institutional Code 2926; Department Code 95) of 100 or higher or IELTS score of 7.5 or higher taken within the last two years.
+- For international applicants whose first language is not English, TOEFL score (Institutional Code D698) of 100 or higher, IELTS score of 7.5 or higher, or Duolingo English Test score of 135 or higher taken within the last two years.

 MSSP+DA Admissions Requirements